ghtorrent/ghtorrent.org/raw.md

 1. [Send us your](mailto:gousiosg@gmail.com) public SSH key (usually in `.ssh/id_rsa.pub`)
-2. When we contact you back, you will be able to setup an SSH tunnel with the following command: `ssh -L 27107:dutiht.st.ewi.tudelft.nl:27017 dutiht.st.ewi.tudelft.nl`.
+2. When we contact you back, you will be able to setup an SSH tunnel with the following command: `ssh -L 27107:dutiht.st.ewi.tudelft.nl:27017 ghtorrent@dutiht.st.ewi.tudelft.nl`.
 3. You will then be able to connect to our server using the command: `mongo ghtorrent/github`.
 There is no password, and the login account offers read-only access.